Interpolating wave packets and composite wave functions in QFT and neutrino oscillation problem: Introduction

 Indeed, the local nature of the basic quantum-field interactions, jointly with the hypothesis about their adiabatic switching on and switching off, allows in a final version of the asymptotic formalism of $S$- matrix for these interactions to replace wave packets of asymptotic states by the plane waves that are elements of equipped Hilbert space \cite{blt} for given QFT.
-Having been successfully applied to description of the vast majority of phenomena in particle physics \cite{feyn,blp,tir,p_s,vrg,schw,blt,oksak,jost,s_w,stroc,Dvt,b_d,i_z,Nvj,Bil,Wnb}, this formalism is not suitable for a consistent description of the phenomenon of neutrino oscillations in vacuum \cite{nn,nn_,nsh,dn,n_sh,NN_shk,nn_sh,kt_1,bern,gunt,rich,bth,ahm,Dl_1,Dl_2,Nis,kbz,GS, nn_anp,bGG,Dvor,bl1,bl2,bl3,fujii} and surely for their oscillations in matter.
-Being basically a manifestation of non trivial vacuum structure of QFT of electro-weak interactions and the existence of non equivalent representations for its (anti) commutation relations \cite{bl1,bl2,bl3,fujii}, this fact reflects also the inability of adiabatic "switching off" the above mechanism of oscillations.
-Therefore, an attempt to describe this mechanism on the language of ordinary $S$- matrix diagram technique requires to return the wave packet into the theory, as a such basic element of that description, as the plane wave previously was.
+Having been successfully applied to description of the vast majority of phenomena in particle physics \cite{feyn,blp,tir,p_s,vrg,schw,blt,oksak,jost,s_w,stroc,Dvt,b_d,i_z,Nvj,Bil,Wnb}, this formalism is not suitable for a consistent description of the phenomenon of neutrino oscillations in vacuum \cite{nn,nsh,dn,n_sh,NN_shk,kt_1,bern,gunt,rich,bth,ahm,Dl_1,Nis,kbz,GS,NN_anp,bGG,Dvor, bl1,bl2,bl3,fujii} and surely for their oscillations in matter.
+This fact, being basically a manifestation of non trivial vacuum structure of QFT of electro-weak interactions and the existence of non equivalent representations for its (anti) commutation relations \cite{bl1,bl2,bl3}, reflects also an inability of adiabatic switching of the above mechanism of oscillations.

+As a consequence, the intriguing feature of the neutrino oscillation problem is the necessity to describe the phenomenon on two or more very different scales simultaneously.
+The first one is the microscopic scale of the process which fixes the effective points of the neutrino creation/detection.
+The second is the macroscopic base line $L$ as the distance separating these points.
+The third scale is the coherence length that allows to observe the oscillation phenomenon.
+Since the description of the first scale implies the use of relevant Lorentz invariant and consequently local Fermi or electro-weak interaction, the exhaustive description of the whole problem should also be Lorentz invariant.